Our Services

 Occasional small drops can happen.
 However, repeated drops below 90% may suggest breathing disturbances during sleep.

-If your Sleep tracker data shows frequent oxygen dips along with loud snoring, gasping during sleep, morning headaches, or excessive daytime sleepiness, you can take a free AI-powered Sleep Apnea Syndrome symptom checker to quickly assess whether your symptoms might be related to this common condition.
+If your Sleep tracker data shows frequent oxygen dips along with loud snoring, gasping during sleep, morning headaches, or excessive daytime sleepiness, consider using a free Sleep Apnea Syndrome symptom checker to help you understand whether these warning signs might require medical attention.

 Sleep apnea is common and treatable — but untreated, it can increase the risk of: